 By 1675 Richard seems to have entered into a lease agreement with his brother-in-law the Hon.
 William Harbord of Perry Park, Northampton; Sir Francis Hollis of Winterborne St Martin, Dorset; Sir William Pargiler of Greedworth, Northampton; and William Tate of De La Pre also of Northampton, whereby "in consideration of the sum of five shillings of lawful English money to him in hand" Col Richard handed over possession for a period of 12 months of Evercreech Park ("two hundred and twenty acres more or less") and several other nearby estates.
 A copy of the lease (itself a copy made in 1779) was given to me by the current owners of Evercreech Park Farm.
 It is interesting to list the other lands and rights therein said to be owned by Richard Newman.
 These include -

-Evercreech Park passed through four generations of Newmans, starting with Richard Newman who left it to his eldest son, Richard Newman of Evercreech, thence Sir Richard Newman of Fifehead, Preston Hall and Evercreech, and finally to Sir Samwell Newman.
+Evercreech Park passed through four generations of Newmans, starting with Richard Newman (d.1695) [see note below], his eldest son, Richard Newman of Evercreech, thence Sir Richard Newman of Fifehead, Preston Hall and Evercreech, and finally to Sir Samwell Newman.
 On Sir Samwell's death, the estate came into the administration of his sister Frances Newman on whose death its fate remains uncertain.
 On the one hand, Frances's almost incomprehensible will (dated the year of her death in 1775) includes two referneces to Evercreech - in the first instance, she left £10 to the poor of the village and in the second instance she left "all my Messuages Lands Tenements and Hereditaments called Evercreech Park in the said County of Somerset .... unto the said Sir James Langham his Heirs Executors Administrators and Assigns ... ".
 On the other hand, 'The History and Antiquities of Somerset' by John Collinson 1791 (see extract below) reported that Evercreech Park remained in the Newman family "till the year 1773, when it was purchased by Thomas Sampson, esq; the present possessor."
 Either way, it appears that the estate remained under Newman ownership for around 150 years.